YoSmudge/twdlt/README.md

 #Installation

 To install the software, download this repository, run `pip install -r requirements.txt` then `python setup.py install`.
-It's reccomended you install within a virtualenv.
+It's recommended you install within a virtualenv.

 #Running